Army-Navy game hotel reservations canceled due to influx of migrants in Massachusetts

 Giri Hotel Management did not return WBZ-TV's multiple requests for comment.

 Healey said she instructed the Office of Veteran Services to look into the matter.
-The agency told WBZ-TV on Wednesday it was in contact with the parties involved to pinpoint any veteran who was still in need of a room.
+The agency told WBZ Wednesday it was in contact with the parties involved to pinpoint any veteran who was still in need of a room.

 for more features.